 Convention Definition Read More Read more at the link, which may be to our website or another source of general information.
 See More Go to the link or guide to see more general information about the topic being discussed.
-Link Indicates there is a link to more information often without additional information.
+Training Indicates there may be training opportunities available, usually related to a specific feature.
+Link to more information Click the link to more information in the content.
 Examples Go to the example collection to learn more.
 Console Mode This note relates specifically to something in Console Mode.
 Video Indicates there is a video tutorial on our website, usually in relation to an example.
 Graphical Mode This note relates specifically to something in Graphical Mode.
-Diffusion Module (DICTRA) This indicates that the information relates to the add-on Diffusion Module (DICTRA).
-Precipitation Module (TC-PRISMA) This indicates that the information relates to the add-on Precipitation Module (TC-PRISMA).
-Process Metallurgy Module This indicates that the information relates to the add-on Process Metallurgy Module.
-Property Models This indicates that the information relates to the Property Models.
+Diffusion Module (DICTRA) This indicates that the information relates to the Add-on Diffusion Module (DICTRA).
+Precipitation Module (TC-PRISMA) This indicates that the information relates to the Add-on Precipitation Module (TC-PRISMA).
+Process Metallurgy Module This indicates that the information relates to the Add-on Process Metallurgy Module.

+Convention Definition Property Models This indicates that the information relates to the Property Models.
 This includes the Steel Model Library and Nickel Model Library as well as the general Models included with all installations.
+Additive Manufacturing (AM) Module This indicates that the information relates to the Add-on Additive Manufacturing (AM) Module.